 I can’t believe it.
-Natalie turned 13 over the weekend.
-She is officially a teenager.
-I am officially a mother of a teenager.
-I am not so sure how I feel about all of this yet.
+Natalie became an official teenager over the weekend.
+I am now a mother of a teenager?
+I am not so sure how I feel about THAT.
+LOL!

 Time has not been on my side for a few years now.
 No more diapers.
 No more strollers.
 No more glass jars of baby food.
 Ahhh – I’m not going to start with all of this.

 I’ve already mourned the loss of my birthing years on this blog.
 No need to regurgitate those feelings again this early in the day.
 I’ve already done my makeup!!
 Please!

 Instead, I’m going to focus on the future – the 13th birthday wishes – the hopes and dreams.
 All the things I pray my firstborn gets to experience now that she is turning into a woman.

 Now that she is becoming more than what she was yesterday.